okTurtles/sbp/README.md

 **The activity that takes place within a computer is decoupled from the _description_ of that activity.**

 When something happens inside of a computer, the *low-level* developer-facing description of what is happening comes in the form of unreadable, incomprehensible symbols and numbers.
+To make matters worse these symbols and numbers often change.
 That is how it's written, and is how it's compiled, that is what appears in system log messages, that is what developer tools show to us, and in some cases, even to users.

 ![](assets/error.png)